 Step 4: Successfully pass the NELDA or CDA examination

 The NELDA and CDA are examinations that award nationally-accepted dental assistant certifications.
-After you have graduated from a CODA-approved course, you will be eligible to challenge either one of them.
+After you have graduated from a CODA-approved course in South Dakota, you will be eligible to challenge either one of them.
 You’ll acquire the national credential of Certified Dental Assistant (CDA) by passing either test.

 Both of these examinations are broken down in greater detail here.